 Vti vs Voo: Underlying Index Followed

-VOO on the other hand aims to track the S&P500 market index.
-The S&P 500 aims to tracks the 500 leading publicly traded US companies.
+VOO, on the other hand, aims to track the S&P500 market index.
+The S&P 500 aims to track the 500 leading publicly traded US companies.
 Market cap is the primary criterion for a company to be included in the S&P 500 index fund, but it is not the only criterion.

 When looking at VTI vs VOO, since the VOO tracks only 500 stocks, it will be less diversified than VTI.
 However, tracking the S&P 500 is considered one of the best investment strategies around.

 Another aspect you should consider when investing in any mutual fund should be it’s the expense ratio.
 A fund’s expense ratio can be a vital piece of information as it can affect your total returns.